leetcode-python-java/leetcode-python-java/en/3001-4000/3494-find-the-minimum-amount-of-time-to-brew-potions.md

 # 3494.
-Find the Minimum Amount of Time to Brew Potions - LeetCode Best Practices
+Find the Minimum Amount of Time to Brew Potions - LeetCode solutions in Python/Java/C++ and more

 Visit original link: [3494.
-Find the Minimum Amount of Time to Brew Potions - LeetCode Best Practices](https://leetcoder.net/en/leetcode/3494-find-the-minimum-amount-of-time-to-brew-potions) for a better experience!
+Find the Minimum Amount of Time to Brew Potions - LeetCode solutions in Python/Java/C++ and more](https://leetcodepython.com/en/leetcode/3494-find-the-minimum-amount-of-time-to-brew-potions) for a better experience!

 LeetCode link: [3494.
 Find the Minimum Amount of Time to Brew Potions](https://leetcode.com/problems/find-the-minimum-amount-of-time-to-brew-potions), difficulty: **Medium**.